Last Updated on

 |Plan||Annual Package $ per user per month||Monthly Package $ per user per month|

-Hubspot owns at least 41.6% of the business automation systems market, and its prices start at a steep $50 per month.
+The Hubspot marketing suite owns at least 41.6% of the business and marketing automation systems market, and its prices start at a steep $50 per month.
 Hubspot was an early investor in the filed and is perfect for use in small to medium-sized businesses.

 Hubspot has a ‘recipes’ which are ten templates that can be personalized to suit your workflow needs.
 The user interface provides either a standard, property-based or fixed date workflow options.
 Its options are unfortunately based on either ‘No’ or Yes’ propositions only.
 Its workflows are also list based which makes them super easy to build once the right data is in place.

 The process is better streamlined than Zoho’s which is more reliant on search rather than drop-down lists and menus to make selections.
 Hubspot also helps to identify contacts that have been replicated on other lists making easy work of double checking contact lists.

 The software’s Sales Professional feature is its lead management, CRM and email marketing tool all rolled up in one sales console (Hubspot sales).
 The system is very manager centric and has a useful notifications feature that shows all interactions relevant to each user.
 It will provide data such as assigned leads, lead scores changes, emails opened, and shared content that has been opened.